DEFINITIONS AND ACRONYMS.

 “IES” – BOCA RATON PREPARATORY SCHOOL, INC. 1333 Diego Drive South, Boca Ratón, Florida 33428

-“DPO” – IES Data Protection Officer.
+“DPO” – IESGS Data Protection Officer.

-IES respects your right to privacy when using this Website.
+IESGS respects your right to privacy when using this Website.
 This Policy provides information about the collection, use, processing and sharing of data about individuals located in the European Union, Iceland, Liechtenstein or Norway (the “European Economic Area” or “EEA”).

 This Policy also provides information about the collection, use, processing and sharing of data about individuals located in the United Kingdom, which has left the European Union but has adopted legislation substantially similar to the GDPR.
 With respect to individuals in the UK, references to the GDPR in these Disclosures are to be read as referring to the UK’s similar legislation, the Data Protection Act 2018.

 Once you contract IESGS services, the processing of your data will be carried out by the provisions of the GDPR.